Resources

 Lodging an AAT appeal

-This fact sheet is about the process to lodge an appeal with the Administrative Appeals Tribunal (AAT) after you have received a decision on an Internal Review you are not happy with.
+This is a fact sheet about the process to lodge an appeal with the Administrative Appeals Tribunal (AAT) after you have received a decision on an Internal Review you are not happy with.

 FAQ – Navigating appeals for supports

-This fact sheet is about how to navigate an appeal for funded supports within an NDIS plan.
+This is a fact sheet about how to navigate an appeal for funded supports within an NDIS plan.

 FAQ – Reasonable and necessary supports

-This fact sheet is about what ‘reasonable and necessary’ means for your request for supports.
+This is a fact sheet about what ‘reasonable and necessary’ means for your request for supports.

 Documents for reasonable and necessary

-This fact sheet is about what documents you need to show the supports you request meet the ‘reasonable and necessary’ criteria.
+This is a fact sheet about what documents you need to show the supports you request meet the ‘reasonable and necessary’ criteria.

 Support Coordinators and the AAT

-This fact sheet is about what a Support Coordinator can and can not do to help a participant through an AAT appeal.
+This is a fact sheet about what a Support Coordinator can and can not do to help a participant through an AAT appeal.

 Templates